Turning science into art using a GREAT poster presentation

 Tips and design workshop

 There are a few simple ways to improve the ‘poster experience’.
 During the last few years I have set up several training sessions at university to help develop these academic skills and improve on the scholarly quality of poster presentations by undergraduates, graduates and tenure staff for e.g. international conferences.
 My top-tips have been used by large national conferences such as the Netherlands Earth Science Conference (NAC).
-My masterclass interactive effective poster design has been offered for ICT.Open 2019 and ICT.Open 2020.
-Both conferences are organised under the auspices of the Dutch Research Council (NWO).
+My masterclass ‘Interactive effective poster design‘ has been offered to participants of the ICT.Open 2019 and ICT.Open 2020 conferences.
+The aforementioned conferences are organised under the auspices of the Dutch Research Council (NWO).

 The design challenge to you

 What makes a poster a great poster presentation is often considered to be subject to personal taste and traditions within a research group.
 However, there are a few ‘best practices’ when it comes to designing a poster.
 Remember that it often takes a few seconds for a person to decide whether they will stop and continue reading.
 A good design therefore helps to draw people to your poster and keep them there to read its content.
 It is therefore good to note that a great poster is not designed in one morning or one day.
 Like a slide show for an oral presentation, you might want to iterate on your design several times to fine tune it.

 Here are my Top-5 tips for designing a poster: